harikrishnasunkara/CustomerDetails_WithoutMaven/README.md

 	Page though the list of customers using offset and limit as query parameters 	search customers by post code 	search customer by customer ID

-	While designing RAML, I have used some best practises and used Libraries, traits and Data types.
+	While designing RAML 1.0 in design centre , I have used some best practises and used Libraries, traits and Data types.
 I have used H2 as in Memory Database 	The implementations also uses Cache scope to improve performance.
 	Caching can be disabled by passing a query parameter bypasscache=true

+To run this code please use the Mule server 3.8.5 EE.

+Configuration XMLS:

+1.Customersaerchapiusingresourcetypestrais.xml (API router process) 2.Customersearchapiimpl.xml (Implementation process of API) 3.Consumer.xml (Is for testing purpose)

+The code is running and I have tested all the unit test cases successfully.

 This mule project is built without using maven. so, it will not manage its dependencies.Manually we need to add jar files which are needed, So attached the same.